116davinder/kafka-newrelic-jmx-integration/readme.md

 This is a ansible role which will install newrelic infra jmx plugin and add kafka jmx configs to specified hosts.
 ```
 ## Cautions
-1. It will generate atleast half million events per 1min if cluster size is 3.
+1. It can generate atleast half million events per 1min if cluster size is 3.

 ## Assumptions
 ```